 How do I apply for a place for my teen?

 Please submit an enquiry via our enquiries page and someone will be in touch with you as soon as possible.

 Due to demand, we cannot guarantee your child a placement, but we will do our very best to accommodate.

 Are you running school holiday programs or other programs?

 W.I.L.L runs three programs (for further information on any of these programs please contact us via our enquiries page)

 W.I.L.L Day program: providing a safe place for teens who are disengaged from mainstream society.

 W.I.L.L Community Outreach Program: provides families with crisis support, respite services and many other in home and community supports.

-Can my child join in on one of the classes rather than the entire program?
+Can my child join in on one of the classes or half days rather than the entire program?

 Yes.
 W.I.L.L is a flexible program created to suit the needs of your teen.
-Attendance can be 1-5 days per week, depending on your teens support needs.
+Each child has their own individualised timetable dependent on their support needs, interests and social needs.